Severe Thunderstorm Warning issued for McPherson by NWS - NewsBreak

 Severe Thunderstorm Warning issued for McPherson by NWS

-Effective: 2021-08-22 15:50:00 MDT Expires: 2021-08-22 16:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: McPherson A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM CDT FOR EASTERN MCPHERSON COUNTY At 449 PM CDT, a severe thunderstorm was located 7 miles northwest of Plainview Colony, or 14 miles north of Ipswich, moving northeast at 45 mph.
+Effective: 2021-08-22 16:03:00 MDT Expires: 2021-08-22 16:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: McPherson The National Weather Service in Aberdeen has issued a * Severe Thunderstorm Warning for Northeastern McPherson County in north central South Dakota * Until 530 PM CDT. * At 503 PM CDT, a severe thunderstorm was located near Spring Creek Colony, or 22 miles southwest of Ellendale, moving northeast at 45 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Leola.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Forbes around 515 PM CDT.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0